SVUDL Ryan Mills Invitational

 Topicality:

-I am not anywhere near the best judge for T. If your A strat is Topicality, then I'd recommend striking me or having me hover around a 4.
+I am not anywhere near the best judge for T. If your A strat is Topicality, then I'd recommend striking me.
 If you are forced to go for T in the 2NR/answering it the 2AR, then hold my hand through the RFD and explain how things should interact.

 If you're put in a position where T is your only option, don't worry and keep the things below in mind.